White Collar Crimes

 - Securities fraud.

 Not surprisingly, the variety and frequency of white collar crimes has increased substantially with the growth of the internet and the expanding role that technology plays in our daily lives.
 For these same reasons, law enforcement authorities continue to increase the resources devoted to investigating white collar criminal activities online, and prosecute aggressively these offenses at both the State and Federal levels.
-The U.S. Attorney's Office, as well as the offices of county prosecutors, all now have special sections devoted to investigating and prosecuting internet offenses.
+The U.S. Attorney's Office, as well as the offices of county prosecutors, have special sections devoted to investigating and prosecuting internet offenses.
 The attorneys and investigators assigned to these cases are trained in the technical and legal aspects surrounding such matters.
-Defense counsel should have the same level of experience, understanding and expertise.Insurance Fraud in New Jersey
+White collar defense counsel should have the same level of experience, understanding and expertise.Insurance Fraud in New Jersey

-In New Jersey, all forms of insurance fraud including, but not limited to, health care claims fraud (including, but not limited to, accidents staged for purposes of obtaining insurance monies), and fraudulent claims against automobile policies ("torched" vehicles), are prosecuted very aggressively.
+In New Jersey, all forms of insurance fraud including, but not limited to, health care claims fraud (such as accidents staged for purposes of obtaining insurance monies), and fraudulent claims against automobile policies ("torched" vehicles), are prosecuted very aggressively.
 Defendants in these matters should expect a hard-fought case that requires a carefully planned defense strategy.
 Defendants with these charges should be speaking to an experienced New Jersey insurance fraud attorney.

 We defend clients charged with white collar crimes in State and Federal court in New Jersey and New York City.
 If you are being investigated for a white collar offense, or have actually been charged, contact New Jersey white collar criminal defense attorney James S. Friedman, Esq., online or call toll free at 800-361-6554 to schedule a consultation to discuss your case and start planning your defense.